neverfap-deluxe/nfd-api/content/accounts/_index.md

 But certainly not prohibitive from an information perspective.

-Of course, this website is still young and so
+Of course, this stuff will be a while away as I work on building out the content and functionality of the website first, so feel free to check out my Patreon where I'll be posting all NeverFap Deluxe updates and future goodies to come!